My life got flipped, turned upside down

 - Geoffrey is a black British man and has more in common with the Servile Snarker butler archetype than the typical American black man.
 This fact doesn't go unnoticed.

 - Carlton is a stereotypical preppy, aspires to attend an Ivy League university, enjoys dancing to the music of Tom Jones, and idolizes Macaulay Culkin and William Shatner.
 Will used to give him endless grief about it.

-- Yes, Virginia: In one episode, Will takes Nicky to see his favorite kids show character in person.
+- Will takes Nicky to see his favorite kids show character in person.
 Will meets the guy in the suit who's a huge jerk and they have a fight in front of the kids with Nicky saying he hates Will.
-Will tries to explain the character isn't real but Nicky won't believe him.
+Will tries to explain the character isn't real but Nicky doesn't believe him.
 Will is ready to explain it but then Santa shows up and tells Will Nicky needs to keep believing.

-- Hilariously inverted earlier when Ashley talks to Will about it.
+- This is hilariously inverted earlier when Ashley talks to Will about it:

-- You Owe Me: There are several typical examples throughout the series but "Bullets over Bel-Air" delivers one of the most serious invocations of this trope ever in a sitcom.Will: I saved your life, man.
+- You Owe Me: There are several typical examples throughout the series but "Bullets over Bel-Air" delivers one of the most serious invocations of this ever in a sitcom:Will: I saved your life, man.
 I saved your life, YOU OWE ME!
 Now give me the gun, Carlton.

-- Your Costume Needs Work: In one episode, Will and Lisa almost get a quickie Vegas Shaft-themed wedding, but come to their senses at the last minute.
-As they're leaving, Will tells the priest that his Isaac Hayes impression sucks; the priest (played, of course, by Isaac Hayes) says he didn't think it was that bad.
+- Your Costume Needs Work: In "The Wedding Show (Psyche!)", Will and Lisa almost get a quickie Vegas Shaft-themed wedding, but come to their senses at the last minute.
+As they're leaving, Will tells the priest that his Isaac Hayes impression sucks; the priest, played by Hayes, says he didn't think it was that bad.

 - Zettai Ryouiki: In the later seasons, Ashley, her friends and some extras often wear Grade B socks.